 - Students are able to (1) appreciate the importance of evaluation in policy and program development; (2) understand the key concepts of and approaches to evaluation; (3) identify a range of evaluation tools and their appropriate uses; (4) design an evaluation of a social policy program or project; (5) critically evaluate the quality of evaluations across a range of contexts; (6) identify and address a range of ethical considerations in undertaking evaluation research; and (7) positively engage in group work.

-- Typically this unit is assessed in the following ways: (1) essay; (2) group project; and (3) participation.
+- Indicative assessments in this unit are as follows: (1) essay; (2) assignment; and (3) participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)